 Democracy is defined as a “system in which power is vested in the people and exercised by them through freely elected representatives.”

-Under our Liberal hegemony, this system is presupposed as moral: of course, ‘the people’ should be politically empowered.
-Yet, just as ‘free speech’ advocates only practice their principles to a tolerable degree, democratists enact practical limitations on their specific ideology.
+Under our Liberal hegemony, this system is presupposed as moral: of course ‘the people’ should be politically empowered.
+Yet, just as ‘free speech’ advocates only practice their principles to a tolerable degree, democratists enact practical limitations on their particular ideology.
 Even its most ardent defenders admit democracy should be suitably limited, as unfettered political participation has the potential for abhorrent consequences.